dan-da/subaddress-derive-xmr/README.md

-**subaddress-derive-xmr is a command-line tool that derives monero subaddresses**
+**subaddress-derive-xmr is a command-line tool that generates and derives monero addresses**

 # About

+This tool can be used to generate a monero address and/or derive subaddresses offline without installing full monero software.

 Derivation reports show major index (account ID), subaddress index, and subaddress.

 Input must be a private view key and a public spend key.

-This tool can be used to derive monero subaddresses offline and without installing full monero software.

 Reports are available in json, plaintext, and html.
 Columns can be changed or re-ordered via command-line.